 IRAHSS 2019 – Speaking Points and Presentation

-Speaking points and presentation of Kristel Van der Elst, Executive Head, Policy Horizons Canada delivered at the International Risk Assessment and Horizon Scanning Symposium (IRAHSS) in Singapore July 24, 2019.
+Speaking points and presentation of Kristel Van der Elst, Director General, Policy Horizons Canada delivered at the International Risk Assessment and Horizon Scanning Symposium (IRAHSS) in Singapore July 24, 2019.

 The theme for IRAHSS this year was “The Future Reimagined”.
 The presentation was part of the session on “Society Reimagined”, exploring the future advanced society with the advent of new technologies.